AanZee/Ionic2-seed/README.md

 ## This project includes...

+ * Push notifications (via Google Firebase)
+ * A translation library.
+Visit [ng2-translate](https://github.com/ocombe/ng2-translate) for more information
+ * A component to add a scroll shadow to an element
  * Providers
+    * to manage push notifications
     * to make API requests
     * to make and cache API requests
     * to store data in phone's storage
     * to open a URL in a browser popup (uses InAppBrowser or SafariViewController)
- * A translation library.
-Visit [ng2-translate](https://github.com/ocombe/ng2-translate) for more information
- * A component to add a scroll shadow to an element